Understanding Which Sales Enablement Software You Need (Part One)

 The term "sales enablement software" is broad and can mean different things to different people.
 If you google the term "sales enablement software" many of the results will say things like "a repository for marketing collateral and sales playbooks" or "allows your team to manage all of your materials and content from a central location."
 But these terms only reflect one aspect of sales enablement software, managing marketing content.
 As you will learn, there are many different facets to sales enablement software.

-Generally speaking, sales enablement software is designed to enable customer facing professionals and their managers to add value at each touch point of the buyer journey with the goal of achieving repeatable and scalable sales results.
+If you're new to sales enablement then you might want to check out our eBook, The Staffing Leaders Guide to Sales Enablement, but generally speaking, sales enablement software is designed to enable customer facing professionals and their managers to add value at each touch point of the buyer journey with the goal of achieving repeatable and scalable sales results.
 It's purpose is to improve sales productivity and sales effectiveness, all of which adds value to your organization.

 There are a wide spectrum of tools, ranging in features and functionality.
 Some are "enterprise" solutions encompassing all sales enablement functionality into a single software platform while others are more "point solutions" focused on solving a specific challenge.
 What is best about most sales enablement tools is you really do NOT have to be a big company to take advantage of, or afford them.
 Technology continues to get cheaper making it more affordable for even the smallest of start-ups.